johnfairh/site/sourcekit_query_types.md

    the `structure`.
 This means undocumented decls are omitted, and there is no ACL or attribute info for the documented ones.
 2. The rich decode of `@available` is ... unavailable.

+The `indexsource` view is the most complete, seems like what Xcode relies on to do its thing.
+Probably usable with `cursorinfo` although the namespace is a bit different.

 Let's try to figure out why these problems exist.
 Hope to add the missing types to `structure` but am somewhat resigned to having to add an additional